HackerEarth/django-flash/docs/source/batch_cache_query.rst

-Another example, if you have a list of user_ids and you want corresponding User instannces then you get them by
+Another example, if you have a list of user_ids and you want corresponding User instances then you can get them by

 .. code-block:: python